Not finding a slot to book your appointments? Request an Appointment with us by clicking on the button.

 - Intravascular B cell lymphoma – nephrology image – KI – Jun 2016

-- Fungal urinary tract infection in neonate (in the process of publication)
+- Fungal urinary tract infection in the neonate (in the process of publication)

 - Malignant hypertension and renal dysfunction a clinicopathological study (in the process of publication)